nheron/droolsonboarding/gettingStarted/extending_the_kie_runtime_server.md

 }
 ```

 Note the method  getAppComponents.
-We give back the ruleExectutionService that we instanciated in the init method of type
+We give back the ruleExectutionService that we instanciated in the init method of type DroolsFrameworkRulesExecutionService.

 ```
 @Overridepublic <T> T getAppComponents(Class<T> serviceType) {